sarahciston/codingcare/posts/cf-unliving.md

 <!-- I want to fill a room with e-ink screens and  -->

 Later I made artworks that asked people to bring their data with them.
 I asked for compassion, in small portable phrases — ones that could be turned from sound into writing into data packets into sound again.
 Some people seemed upset I was asking, said I was being too polite.
+This felt a lot about gender, although less and less do I want to have one.

-I got a tattoo on my arm written in calculator font that says "IT'S OKAY TO CRY," after the song by Sophie Xeon.
-SOPHIE died in 2021 when she slipped and fell while climbing up to look at the moon.
-My tattoo artist [Ren] created a series of flash pieces honoring her life and work as a musician, producer, and trans rights activist.
+I got a tattoo on my arm written in calculator font that says "IT'S OKAY TO CRY," after the song by SOPHIE — musician/producer, and trans rights activist Sophie Xeon.
+My tattoo artist [Ren] created a series of flash pieces honoring her life and work, after SOPHIE died in 2021 when she slipped and fell while climbing up to look at the moon.

+I need the phrase written on my body so that one day I will start to believe it.

 The affirmation "IT'S OKAY TO CRY" had already appeared in the database of compassionate phrases I built.
-I remember being surprised by the database, both that others would contribute and at its effectiveness at soothing me, even as this is what I built it to do.
-I am still surprised whenever I operate the device.
+I have been continually surprised by the database, both that others do contribute and also that it remains effective at soothing me, even as I know its gimmicks.

-Adrian Piper was handing out business cards letting people know they had made racist remarks and that she was a Black woman.
+*It's okay to cry.*
+*You'll figure it out eventually.*
+*What you choose is up to you.*
+**

+[XXXmovelower?]
-A new Boolean in Javascript is called Nullish, written `??`.
+Recently they added a Boolean operator to Javascript called Nullish, written `??`.
 My feelings exactly.
-Nullish is meant for "when there are multiple ways something can not exist" (evelyn masso “Handling Null”).
+Nullish is meant for "when there are multiple ways something can not exist" (evelyn masso "Handling Null").
 Nullish distinguishes `null` and `undefined` from other `False` and `NaN`, although all of these are 'Falsy'.
 Nullish hovers liminially in the never was or maybe erased.
 Use plain ol' `null` "when something can optionally exist."
-Oh to be a Nullable coalescing, there or nothing (masso, Sedgwick).
+Oh to be a Nullable coalescing, there or/and nothing (masso, Sedgwick).

+[XXX]

+There are researchers at work using machine learning analysis to detect suicidality, particularly in children or veterans, which on the surface seems a humanitarian good but upon closer inspection is rife with *Minority Report*–esque predictive-policing problematics.
+Looking for patterns, you will find patterns, but what will you do with them?
+How far will you go in limiting someone's life to prevent their death?
+Analyses found a wide range of correlations:

 >"people experiencing suicidal thoughts sighed more and laughed less than others.
-When speaking, they tended to pause longer and to shorten their vowels, making words less intelligible; their voices sounded breathier, and they expressed more anger and less hope." @khullarCanTreatMental2023 "having arthritis, lupus, or head-and-neck cancer; taking statins or Ambien; or living in the Western U.S. can also add to a veteran’s risk" "It’s also possible that preventing deaths takes time—that frequent touchpoints, over years, are what drive suicide rates down across a population."
+When speaking, they tended to pause longer and to shorten their vowels, making words less intelligible; their voices sounded breathier, and they expressed more anger and less hope." [@khullarCanTreatMental2023] "having arthritis, lupus, or head-and-neck cancer; taking statins or Ambien; or living in the Western U.S. can also add to a veteran’s risk" "It’s also possible that preventing deaths takes time—that frequent touchpoints, over years, are what drive suicide rates down across a population."
 >"needed a proxy for" "The algorithm’s designers needed a proxy for illness and settled on medical costs.
 (All things being equal, people who are sicker tend to use more health care.)
 Obermeyer found, however, that the algorithm dramatically underestimated how sick Black patients were, because the Black patients it examined had much lower health spending than the white patients, even when they were equally sick.
 Such algorithmic bias can occur not just by race, but by gender, age, rurality, income, and other factors of which we’re only dimly aware, making algorithms less accurate."
 >"Studies have shown that text-based therapy can work well.
 It also generates data."
 >"I could have searched for the words to describe my feelings to my phone.
 I might have expressed them while sharing them with no one—unless you count the machines."